-Kemila’s article Why do we Worry? is published in Health Action Fall 2014 issue.
+Kemila’s article Why do we Worry? is published in the Fall 2014 issue of Health Action.

 Today I saw a new client who wanted hypno- therapy to help her to stop worrying.
 As we talked and I thought about her issue, I realized how common it is for people to share her concern, to simultaneously worry and wish they did not.

 One part inside us wants to stop worrying because we realize it doesn’t make us feel good.
 Worrying about something or someone brings a future possibility right into our here-and-now reality, on an emotional level.
 When we worry, we tell our future self or our loved ones that we do not trust him/her in dealing

 with certain situations.
 Yet we don’t know how to stop worrying.
 We’ve all tried many different ways to manipulate circumstances so that we could stop worrying.
 Sometimes it works, but only temporarily.
 And then the worrying comes back and the relief wears out, because the worrying self is still part of our identity.